lenartpapez/swapi/README.md

 # swapi

 A simple Vue app for browsing the Star Wars API.
 You can select one of three categories for which you can fetch paginated data.
+Clicking on entities will open up a modal with more details.
 You can add entities to your list of favorites and it will persist across sessions.
 A simple search is also supported.

 ## Recommended IDE Setup